-Capital expenditure reflects investment in buying or building new assets.
-It also includes replacing, improving or extending the useful life of an existing asset contributing to community outcomes and the district's growth and operational capabilities.
+Capital expenditure reflects investment in buying or building new assets, including replacing, improving or extending the useful life of an existing asset contributing to community outcomes and the districts' growth and operational capabilities.

-Where possible, the Council offsets the impact of cash flow required for capital expenditure, minimising the impact of debt repayments on both current and future rate payers, by first looking for other funding sources for capital expenditure.
+Where possible Council offsets the impact of cash flow required for capital expenditure, minimising the impact of debt repayments on both current and future rate payers, by first looking for other funding sources for capital expenditure.
 These may include:

-Subsidies and grants - capital, including from agencies such as NZ Transport Agency Waka Kotahi, Ministry of Business, Innovation & Employment - Hīkina Whakatutuki and Kānoa- Regional Economic Development & Investment Unit.

-- Development contributions and financial contributions.

-- Lump sum contributions.

-- Proceeds from the sales of assets.
+- Subsidies and grants capital, including from agencies such as Waka Kotahi NZ Transport Agency; Ministry of Business, Innovation & Employment- Hīkina Whakatutuki; and Kānoa-Regional Economic Development & Investment Unit of MBIE - o Development contributions and financial contributions - o Lump sum contributions; and - Proceeds from the sales of assets.

-Development contributions and financial contributions are managed within the framework specified in the Councils' Development and Financial Contributions Policy in accordance with section 102(2)(d) of the Local Government Act 2002.
+Development contributions and Financial Contributions are managed within the framework specified in Councils' Development and Financial Contributions Policy in accordance with Section 102(2)(d) of the LGA 2002.

-After allowing for the offset from the other funding sources above, the Council usually funds the balance of capital expenditure from the following sources:
+After allowing for the offset from the other funding sources above, Council usually funds the balance of capital expenditure from the following sources:

-- Funding of depreciation as provided for in 3.2;
+- o Funding of depreciation as provided for in 3.2 above;

-- Depreciation from reserves; and
+- o Depreciation from reserves; and

-- Borrowings.
+- o Borrowings.